arjan-tools/docs/docs.md

     const arjanTranslate = require('arjan-translate')

     //REGION is the AWS region of your IAM role ex. 'use-east-1'
-    //PROFILE is the name of your desired AWS IAM profile ex. 'deafult'
+    //PROFILE is the name of your desired AWS IAM profile ex. 'default'

     arjanTranslate.Build('REGION', 'PROFILE', function(err, data){
       if(err) console.log(err)